fahidjavid/doc-test/docs/home/settings/recent-from-blog.md

 ## **Homepage Blog Posts Settings**

-If you want to display **Homepage Blog Posts** on homepage then navigate to **Dashboard > Customize > Home > Blog**.
+If you want to display **Homepage Blog Posts** on homepage then navigate to **Dashboard &rarr; Customize &rarr; Home &rarr; Blog**.
 You can choose title, description, number of blog posts and blog posts from of recent from blog section as shown below.

 ![img](../../img/recent-from-blog.png)